yoyanni/versus/README.md

 An issue that I did encounter was that the Health Card was hidden by the Versebar.
 The Versebar is position: fixed and since that removes it from the normal flow of the document, the Health card hides beneath it.
 To resolve the issue for now, I have add extra padding on the bottom of the Card component.

 There were a few small changes to previously commited files but nothing of significance.

+### Add Data

+Using google sheets, I was able to create a big array of fighter objects.
+After a few attempts of trying to import the data I was finally able to and I am now ready to go aheady and some functionality driven by the saved data.